Flowers & Plants air freight from Kazakhstan to China

-We arrange international air freight of Flowers & plants from Kazakhstan to China — as a crosstrade from the Netherlands.
+Aircargo.nl coordinates international air freight of Flowers & Plants from Kazakhstan to China — as a crosstrade from the Netherlands.
 IATA category perishables.
-One point of contact, transparent invoicing, local agents in both countries.
+Direct contact, one invoice, local agents in both countries.

 Specifications & requirements